 - Next, open up a web browser.
 (Popular ones include Google Chrome, Mozilla Firefox, and Apple Safari.)
 Type in the characters of that web (IP) address you’d just located, and it’ll open up the web interface.

-And thus, you’ve created Internet!
+And that’s it – you’ve set up your Wi-Fi network!
 By now, you should be online and ready to enjoy all of the world from the comfort of your home.
 And to make sure you’re getting all the speed you’re paying for, perform a speed test of your brand new home network.
-If you’re having any troubles that leave you wondering why you’re not getting an Internet connection, be sure to call up your Internet service provider and let them know.
+If you’re having any troubles that leave you wondering why you’re not getting an internet connection, be sure to call up your internet service provider and let them know.
 They’ll be more than happy to help you resolve the issue to that you can enjoy all the wonders of the web wirelessly.